 Life at Cornell is active and diverse.
 Students participate in more than 100 clubs, organizations, and special-interest groups ranging from the Film Club to the Mountaineering Club.
 About one-third of students join non-national Greek groups.
 About 75% of our students participate in student organizations, leadership programs, and/or volunteer service.
 Ninety percent of students live on campus.
 Housing options include first-year theme floors, Living & Learning Communities, and suite-style halls.

 In 2012, Cornell rejoined the Midwest Conference of NCAA Division III, competing in 19 sports against 10 liberal arts schools in Illinois, Iowa, and Wisconsin.
+In 2014, the college will add men's and women's lacrosse.
 Cornell ranks among the top 15 Division III schools for the number of Postgraduate Scholars, a scholarship for academic and athletic achievement.
 Students also participate in nearly 40 intramural sports.

 More About Cornell on U-CAN

-Learn more about Cornell College on the University & College Accountability Network (U-CAN), a Web-based project launched in 2007 to help prospective students and their families judge the quality of higher education institutions.
+Learn more about Cornell College on the University & College Accountability Network (U-CAN), a Web-based project to help prospective students and their families judge the quality of higher education institutions.
 U-CAN provides information and comparison data on several hundred colleges and universities.